How To Fell A Tree – The Ultimate Guide

-The back cut is the final cut in the tree felling process.
-This will decide the thickness of your holding wood, which controls how the tree will fall.
+The back cut is the final cut of the tree felling process.
+This determines the thickness of your holding wood, which controls how the tree will fall.
 How do you make a tree fall where you want it to?
 Begin by creating a mark on the back of the tree where you want the back cut to stop.
-The back cut should be at least 1.5-inches above your horizontal cut.
+Note that the back cut should be at least 1.5-inches above your horizontal cut.
 Prior to cutting, you will need to stow a felling wedge into the tree to ensure it falls in the direction of the notch cut.
 This will also prevent the tree from settling on the chainsaw.
 You may require several wedges depending on the tree’s size.
 Finally, start cutting the back of the tree and bring your chainsaw around towards the holding wood.

 When you have completed your back cut, the tree should begin to topple.
 At this point, the cutter should be the only worker near the tree, and all other workers should be in a safety zone.
 When the tree starts to fall, use your safety route immediately to run clear of it.
 Ensure you stay focused on the tree and use your escape route when you see signs of it falling.

 Certified arborist and world champion tree climber Mark Chisholm sums up best how to fell a tree with a chainsaw.

 Now that you’ve read our guide on how to fell a tree it’s important to ensure that you own the best felling equipment on the market.
 This hardware is imperative to maximising your work quality and efficiency.
 Tree felling equipment includes: